-As the name states, there are no frames, just a top bar allowing the bees to construct combs naturally.
+As the name states, top bar hives do not have frames.
+They just have a top bar allowing the bees to construct combs naturally.

 Pros of Choosing the Top Bar Hive

-- No heavy lifting and very easy to harvest honey.
-You just chop of the comb under the bar and replace the bar.
+- No heavy lifting, and very easy to harvest honey.
+You just chop off the comb under the bar and replace the bar.

-- Allows for the addition of supers from a Langstroth hive.
+- Allows for the addition of supers from Langstroth hives.

 Cons of Choosing the Top Bar Hive

 - Knowledge transfer is a challenge.
-The population of beekeepers that use this type of hive is quite small, and running into them is quite rare, so finding someone to walk you through the experience will be difficult.
+The population of beekeepers that use top bar hives is quite small, and running into them is quite rare, so finding someone to walk you through the experience will be difficult.